bfil/scalescrape/README.md

 def complete[T](message: Any): ActionResult
 ```

-Completes the current scraping action by sending the specified message back to the original sender:
+Completes the scraping action by sending the specified message back to the original sender:

 ```scala
 complete("done")